-In 2017 to-date, families rated their experience a 9 or 10 (on a scale of 0-10, with 10 being the highest) 82.3% of the time.
-Children's Colorado has consistently increased our overall experience rating year-over-year since 2008.
+In the third quarter of 2017, families rated their experience a 9 or 10 (on a scale of 0 to 10, with 10 being the highest) 82.3% of the time.
+Since 2008, our hospital has consistently increased our overall experience rating year after year.

 The percentages below highlight our sentiment rating for online review sites including Google, Yelp and Facebook:

-Our team members practice Experience of Care standards throughout each child's visit.
-The standards serve as a reminder that caring for the whole person makes a profoundly positive difference on a family's experience with our organization – and often, on the patient's outcome.
+Quality is part of our culture; our team members practice Experience of Care standards throughout each child's visit.
+These standards serve as a reminder that caring for the whole person makes a profoundly positive difference on a family's experience with our organization – and often, on the patient's outcome.